MisterIbis/MMBN3_AP_Tracker/README.md

 For PopTracker the packs folder can be under `USER/Documents/PopTracker/packs`, `USER/PopTracker/packs` or `APP/packs`, where `USER` stands for your user directory and `APP` for the PopTracker installation directory.

-### EmoTracker

-For EmoTracker the packs folder can be found under `USER/Documents/EmoTracker/packs`, where `USER` stands for your user directory.

 ## Customization

 ### PopTracker